jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/parameters-in-text-code/parameter-order-in-text-code.md

 Command  (  423  ,  Object A  )
 ```

-Command calls and command definitions are not really different in the new computer language.
+Command calls and command definitions are not really different in Encircle.
 They are both just command objects, so how can there be a difference in the display of command definitions and command calls?
 That is not clear yet, but it is to be worked out in a later project, when text code is further worked out, or differences in behavior of classes and instances are worked out.